karthickkumarsm/Habit-Tracker/README.md

 # Project Title
-HabitTracker-central hub for managing and cultivating habits
+Habit Tracker-central hub for managing and cultivating habits